BiekeSurfOrg/palm-app/README.md

     Once a device or emulator is ready, select it from the target device dropdown in the toolbar and click the green 'Run' button (triangle icon) to install and launch the app.

+## Continuous Integration (CI)

+This project includes a GitHub Actions workflow for continuous integration.
+The workflow is defined in `.github/workflows/android_build.yml` and is configured to:

+*   Build the Android application on push and pull request events.
+*   Run unit tests.

 ## Project Structure Highlights

-- `app/build.gradle.kts`: Module-level Gradle build file, where dependencies and Android-specific configurations are defined, including the Safe Args plugin.
+*   `app/build.gradle.kts`: Module-level Gradle build file, where dependencies and Android-specific configurations are defined, including the Safe Args plugin.
-- `app/src/main/java/com/example/palm_app/`: Contains the Kotlin source code for the application's activities and fragments.
+*   `app/src/main/java/com/example/palm_app/`: Contains the Kotlin source code for the application's activities and fragments.
-- `app/src/main/res/navigation/mobile_navigation.xml`: The navigation graph defining the app's navigation flow and arguments for Safe Args.
+*   `app/src/main/res/navigation/mobile_navigation.xml`: The navigation graph defining the app's navigation flow and arguments for Safe Args.
-- `app/src/main/res/layout/`: Contains the XML layout files for the user interface.
+*   `app/src/main/res/layout/`: Contains the XML layout files for the user interface.
+*   `.github/workflows/android_build.yml`: GitHub Actions workflow for CI/CD.

 Feel free to explore the code and modify it as needed.